fciaf420/solana-token-listener/README.md

 ```

 2. First-time Setup:
-   - Enter your phone number
+   - 📱 Enter your phone number
-   - Enter Telegram verification code
+   - 🔑 Enter Telegram verification code
-   - Start one of the verification bots:
+   - 🤖 Verification Process:
+     - The bot will automatically guide you through the referral process
+     - It will provide you with two verification bot options:
-     - Primary: @odysseus_trojanbot
+       - Primary: @odysseus_trojanbot (with referral code)
-     - Backup: @TradeonNovaBot
+       - Backup: @TradeonNovaBot (with referral code)
+     - Click the provided link and start the verification bot
+     - The bot will automatically verify your access
+     - If the primary bot fails, it will try the backup bot

 3. Main Menu Options:
-   - Quick Start: Resume monitoring with saved settings
+   - ⚡ Quick Start: Resume monitoring with saved settings
-   - Start Monitoring: Begin watching for tokens
+   - 🎯 Start Monitoring: Begin watching for tokens
-   - Configure Channels: Select which channels to monitor
+   - ⚙️ Configure Channels: Select which channels to monitor
-   - View Current Settings: Check your configuration
+   - 👀 View Current Settings: Check your configuration
-   - Manage Keyword Filters: Set up token filtering
+   - 🔍 Manage Word Filters: Configure message filtering
-   - Exit: Close the bot
+   - 🚪 Exit: Close the bot

 4. The bot will:
-   - Monitor selected channels
+   - 👁️ Monitor selected channels
-   - Filter messages based on your settings
+   - 🔍 Filter messages based on word triggers
-   - Forward new token addresses to your target channel
+   - ↗️ Forward matching messages to your target channel
-   - Provide health status updates
+   - 📊 Provide health status updates

+5. Word Filter Configuration:
+   - Whitelist Words:
+     - Messages MUST contain these words to be processed
+     - Example: "launch", "presale", "mint"
+   - Blacklist Words:
+     - Messages containing these words will be SKIPPED
+     - Example: "scam", "honeypot", "rug"
+   - Case Sensitivity Options
+   - Combination Rules (AND/OR logic)

-## Support
+## 💁‍♂️ Support
 If you need help:
-1. Check the error messages - they're designed to be helpful
+1. ❗ Check the error messages - they're designed to be helpful
-2. Make sure your `.env` file is configured correctly
+2. ✅ Make sure your `.env` file is configured correctly
-3. Verify you have started one of the verification bots
+3. 🤖 Verify you have started one of the verification bots
-4. Ensure your target channel is accessible
+4. 🔒 Ensure your target channel is accessible

-## Disclaimer
+## ⚠️ Disclaimer
 This bot is for monitoring purposes only.
 Always verify contract addresses from trusted sources before interacting with them.